 Dear True Life Family,

-The purpose of this communication is to say that we are resuming in-person worship gatherings on January 10th with our normal meeting times of 9 and 10:45 AM.
+The purpose of this communication is to say that we are resuming our in person worship services at our normal times of 9am and 10:45am.
 This is the plan going forward, although circumstances could dictate it needing to change at some point, and we would obviously communicate it to you if we decide to go online only for a week or more at some point.
-We also want to include the details we shared last week as far as the status of other events and the guidelines we are asking you to follow when you attend.

 We also believe given the seriousness of this situation in our area that we need to take precautions if we are going to meet together in person, and we need to spell those things out.
 Some of these are additions to what we have been doing, and some are reminders or clearer statements.

 - If you are in a high-risk category, we encourage you to consult and follow the CDC guidelines and your medical provider’s advice, but we will not prevent you from coming to a church service if you are convicted that you should be there.

 - Please err on the side of caution if you have any possible Covid symptoms and don’t come.
 This is vital.
 If you are supposed to be serving, contact your ministry team leader or appropriate staff person.